Houston 1B Yuli Gurriel out for rest of World Series

 “He tried everything,” Baker said.
 “He came in yesterday, got treatment.
 Came in this morning early, got treatment.
 Didn’t respond well enough to play.
 He tried to run.
 And from a guy who had knee injuries, the hardest thing to do is to stop and then to round the bases or have lateral movement.”

+General manager James Click said Gurriel was diagnosed with a sprained medial collateral ligament.

-Mancini, 0 for 18 in the postseason and 0 for 6 in the World Series, started at first base and hit seventh in Game 6 on Saturday night.
-Christian Vázquez was the designated hitter and batted sixth.
+Mancini, 0 for 18 in the postseason and 0 for 6 in the World Series, was starting at first base and hitting seventh in Game 6 on Saturday night.
+Christian Vázquez was the designated hitter and batting sixth.

+Houston holds a 3-2 World Series lead.
+Click said the Astros considered leaving Gurriel on the roster in case he felt better on Sunday, when a Game 7 would be played.

+“But it was obvious from how he was moving and from talking to him that he would not be available today or tomorrow,” Clicks said.
+“We did think about waiting 24 hours to see if maybe he would be available tomorrow if we end up playing tomorrow.
+But based on the diagnosis, that was not a possibility.”

 The 38-year-old Gurriel hit .347 with two homers and four RBIs in the postseason, including .316 during the World Series.